 All payments made by cheque should be made payable to ‘Equatours Ltd Trust Account’.

-5. Credit Card Fraud Contingency
+7. Credit Card Fraud Contingency

-7. Your Acceptance of Risk
+9. Your Acceptance of Risk

 On certain tours, to Safari Parks or Mount Kilimanjaro, for example, you will be required to sign an “acceptance of risk” form on arrival.
 The purpose of this form is to make you aware of the risks and dangers involved with travelling in these areas, and to indemnify the service provider and Equatours Limited from any claims made by you for incidents arising due to circumstances outside the reasonable control of both parties.
-You may request a copy of the applicable form at the time of booking with
+You may request a copy of the applicable form at the time of booking.

-(a) Special Conditions Apply for Kilimanjaro Climbs:
+(a) Special Conditions for Hiking, Trekking & Cycling Holidays:

-You are responsible for bringing with you the proper clothing and equipment, which we advise you about in "Kilimanjaro Essential Information Document”.
-If you need to hire any equipment, you should notify us as soon as possible.
+You are responsible for bringing with you the proper clothing and equipment for the adventure/activity/sporting tour in which you intend to participate.
+If you need to hire any PPE equipment, you should notify us at the time of booking.
 If the Lead Guide does not believe you have proper equipment, you must follow his advice to hire or buy the items required locally.
-Clients will not be permitted to start a climb/trek unless they have proper equipment, and in this event, no refunds or compensation will be paid.
+Clients will not be permitted to start a climb/trek/cycling holiday unless they have proper equipment, and in this event, no refunds or compensation will be paid.

-8. Personal Belongings
+10. Personal Belongings